bitovi/github-actions-deploy-eks/README.md

 # Deploy Amazon EKS Cluster

-GitHub action to deploy an EKS cluster, defining VPC's, Secruity Groups, EC2 Instance templates and everything needed, taking minimum imputs from the user.
+GitHub action to deploy an EKS cluster, defining VPC's, Security Groups, EC2 Instance templates and everything needed, taking minimum imputs from the user.
-Will generate a cluster of EC2 Instances running Amazon EKS Image, with version 1.27 as default.
+Will generate a cluster of EC2 Instances running Amazon EKS Image, with version 1.28 as default.

 ## Requirements